nakujaproject/rodneyResearch/Avionics/02kalmanFilter.md

 # Kalman Filter

-As I mentioned earlier, it's nearly impossible to grasp the full meaning of Kalman Filter by starting from definitions and complicated equations (at least for us mere mortals).
+It's nearly impossible to grasp the full meaning of Kalman Filter by starting from definitions and complicated equations (at least for us mere mortals).

-Our purpose is to find Estimate of X at state k, the estimate of the signal x based on the current and previous readings.
+Generally, our purpose is to find Estimate of X at state k, the estimate of the signal x based on the current and previous readings.
 And we wish to find it for each consequent k's.

 You can trust the gyroscope for short term measurements and trust acceleration for long term measurements.

+A small take away
-> Kalman filter finds the most optimum averaging factor for each consequent state.
-Also somehow remembers a little bit about the past states.
+> Kalman filter finds the most optimum averaging factor for each consequent state also, somehow remembers a little about the past states.

 ## General rule of thumb

+We will begin by studing the bare bones of kalman filter before implementing it.
+Though the technical jargon may be tough, just hang in there.

 ![kalman process](img/kalmanProcess.png)

 ### Definitions

+Some of the definitions we need to cover are listed here:

 **Current state** This is the current state of the system.

 ![System state](img/currentState.png)

-**previous state** This is the previous state of the system.
+**Previous state** This is the previous state of the system.

 ![Previous state](img/previousState.png)

-**priori state** This is the estimated state at time k given observations upto and including time k.
+**Priori state** This is the estimated state at time k given observations upto and including time k.

 ![Priori state](img/prioriState.png)

 The system state can be observed through `Zk` which is the Hidden Markov Model.

-The state of the system is given by
+The state of the system is given by,
 ![System State](img/systemState.png)

 `A` is the state transition and is applied to the previous state